Mazda CX-5 interior

 You get a 7.0-inch touchscreen infotainment system on every Mazda CX-5.
 It comes with satellite navigation and is relatively easy to read on the move, even in bright sunlight.

-You can get Apple CarPlay in the Mazda CX-5 which mirrors the screen of your phone and you can use a variety of apps for music streaming or navigation.
+You can get Apple CarPlay and Android Auto in the Mazda CX-5.
+These mirror the screen of your phone and you can use a variety of apps for music streaming or navigation.
 You can also use the conventional Bluetooth connection if you want to make calls or play your phone’s music through the car’s stereo.

-On the subject of music, your tunes will sound especially good if you pick a Sport Nav model.
+On the subject of music, your tunes will sound especially good if you pick a higher-spec model.
 They come with an upgraded Bose stereo system with 10 speakers instead of the standard car’s six.